-The Ninebot Max will be the winner for those prefering range over speed, need better waterproofing, and want more comfortable rides.
+The Ninebot Max will be the winner for those preferring range over speed, need better waterproofing, and want more comfortable rides.

-The Zero 8 is a better choice for those that want speed over range, need more climbing power and torque, and want more power from their scooter in general.
+The Zero 8 is a better choice for those that want speed over range, or need a bit more climbing power and torque.

 Ninebot Max vs Turbowheel Swift

 This is another fair comparison, and there are a few good arguments for each scooter.

 These two scooters will have similar weights and weight limits.
 The Turbowheel Swift is slightly smaller in dimensions and has foldable handlebars, so it will be more portable.

 The Turbowheel Swift will have a more powerful motor, better top speed, and more torque.
 Its climb angle is uncertain, but with a more powerful motor, it will likely be better.